Billson's Brewery

-Billson's Brewery is a brewery established in 1865 in Beechworth, north-east Victoria, and is one of the oldest continuing beverage manufacturers in Australia.
-It operates from a complex of heritage buildings centred around a Victorian-era ‘tower brewery’, constructed in 1872-3.
+Last St Brewery (formerly Billson's Brewery) is a brewery established in 1865 in Beechworth, north-east Victoria, and is one of the oldest continuing beverage manufacturers in Australia.
+It operates from a complex of heritage buildings centred around a Victorian-era 'tower brewery', constructed in 1872–1873.
 Historically, Billson's Brewery made ale and porter, a range of cordials, aerated mineral waters, soft-drinks and health tonics.
 Throughout most of the twentieth century, it went under the name of Murray Breweries.

-Billson's Brewery continues to operate and is open to the public daily.
+In late July 2024, the owners announced the brewery was going into voluntary administration.
+In December 2024, the owners announced that the Billson's Brewery brand of ready-to-drink beverages would be acquired by The Coca-Cola Company, whilst the owners would keep running the cordials, soda and beer operations.

+After having sold its brand name, the remaining facility changed its name to Last Street in February 2025, and changed the brand name of its cordials and sodas to Isabella's and introduced a new brand name Beth & Bella's for jam (its first food item).